wanying4/wanying4/README.md

 I created a start-up to improve bacterial **ear infection diagnosis** accuracy using advanced **data modeling** methods.
 I dived deep into the **transit dessert issue** in Georgetown and developed a suite of **data visualization** tools to enable better-informed decision-making.
 I’ve worked at large tech unicorns to steer their commercial platform **strategy**.
 I led the [Consumer Disclosure & Sustainable Supply Chains working group](https://collabathon-docs.openclimate.earth/hacks/team-contributions/consumer-disclosure-and-sustainable-supply-chains) at Yale OpenLab to address supply chain issues through the use of **blockchain**.

+In the social impact and innovation space, I led a team of 4 engineers to develop a [SMS bot] (https://three-magnesium-38c.notion.site/WorldWideCode-fd11439d52814a09a376a95dfba0c58e) that teaches refugees in the MENA region how to code.

 I have extensive experience in data analytics, market analysis, and user research.
 I am especially well equipped with tools like Python, SQL, Tableau, complex statistical analysis, and Human-Centered Design.

 Please feel free to reach out and connect if you have great ideas to collaborate on!